laf0rge/onomondo-eim/README.md

 The user relevant configuration files can be found in the `./config` directory.
 In the default configuration onomondo-eim will start with all services bound to local host.
 The most relevant configuration file is `sys.config`, which sets the application parameters.
 The file `vm.args` sets erlang VM parameters.
-In most cases those parameters do not have to be modified.
+In most cases, those parameters do not have to be modified.

 ### sys.config

-* `esipa_ip`: Configure on which network interface the ESipa interface should listen.
+* `esipa_ip`: Configure on which network interface where the ESipa interface should listen.
 * `esipa_port`: Configure the port number where the ESipa interface should listen.
 * `esipa_ssl_disable`: Set this to true to use HTTP instead of HTTPs.
 This is a debug feature intended for lab setups to simplify the creation of protocol traces.
 * `esipa_ssl_cert`: Configure the location of the SSL certificate.
 * `esipa_ssl_key`: Configure the location of the SSL private key.
-* `rest_ip`: Configure on which network interface the REST API interface should listen.
+* `rest_ip`: Configure on which network interface where the REST API interface should listen.
 * `rest_port`: Configure the port number where the REST API interface should listen.
-* `eim_id`: Configure the eimId of the eIM instance.
+* `eim_id`: Configure the `eimId` of the eIM instance.
 * `es9p_ssl_disable`: Set this to true to use HTTP instead of HTTPs.
 This is a debug feature intended for lab setups to simplify the creation of protocol traces.
 * `eim_cert`: Configure the location of the certificate that is used for verification of eUICC packages.